-It turned out not to be the chili oil used at Tasty Hand-Pulled Noodles — it was better.
-I actually don’t know if it should be called a chili sauce at all.
-It’s thick and crunchy, a texture it owes to an abundance of dried chilies that are fried and crushed.
-It’s more like a chili topping.
+It turned out not to be the chile oil used at Tasty Hand-Pulled Noodles — it was better.
+I actually don’t know if it should be called a chile sauce at all.
+It’s thick and crunchy, a texture it owes to an abundance of dried chiles that are fried and crushed.
+It’s more like a chile topping.
 There’s also the addition of fermented soybeans (which add a nice bit of funk), some Sichuan peppercorn for a mild tingling sensation, and — this is important — some MSG for even more umami.
 It’s spicy, to be sure, but not Elmhurst-Thai spicy: It’s balanced the way sriracha is, only with more crunch and oomph.

 While you could always look for it in an Asian supermarket, it’s not something most are guaranteed to carry (or carry enough of, something I’ve learned the hard way many times).
 Do yourself a favor and buy it online — you’ll always find more than three jars.

-If you’re not ready to commit, you can get a single jar at Jet for cheaper, too.
+If you’re not ready to commit, you can get a single jar at Amazon.